jamie-tucker/takwax/README.md

       - [ ] **Strong**
       - [ ] ~~Strikethrough~~
       - [ ] *EM*
-- [ ] Move MD to parse stage in order to capture Incoming links?
+- [x] Move MD to parse stage in order to capture Incoming links?
 - [x] Parse HTML Template.
 - [x] Create HTML Output.
 - [ ] Add support for {blog} so that they can be output as <article> in a loop on a category page with links to pages with formatting.
 - [ ] Error handling

-## LICENSE:
+## LICENSE

 The source code is supplied as-is under the [MIT License](https://github.com/jamie-tucker/takwax/blob/main/LICENSE) and all media and written site content are [BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless otherwise noted.